dracula/jellyfin/README.md

 ## Usage

 1. Open settings, navigate to Display and paste the CSS into the section called "Custom CSS code"
-2. Copy the following import rule and paste it nto the custom CSS box
+2. Copy the following import rules and paste them into the custom CSS box

     ```css
     @import url('https://jellyfin.catppuccin.com/theme.css');